 That amount is equal to a football field under 10 feet of water.
-To put that much water on the gridiron, one would have to fill a one gallon milk jug every 10 seconds, around the clock, for an entire year.
+To put that much water on the gridiron, one would have to fill a 1 gallon milk jug every 10 seconds, around the clock, for an entire year.

 The amount of water allowed under the exemption is sufficient for a variety of uses.
-Ten acre feet could quench the thirst of 500 cows for a year, keep five acres of grass green in Bozeman; sprinkle up to seven acres of pasture, serve a 150-room hotel, run a gravel operation, or supply a 10-lot subdivision in Billings.13 (See Appendix C)
+Ten acre-feet could quench the thirst of 500 cows for a year, keep 5 acres of grass green in Bozeman, sprinkle up to 7 acres of pasture, serve a 150-room hotel, run a gravel operation, or supply a 10-lot subdivision in Billings.13 (See Appendix C)

-In terms of the water used in a housing development, it is estimated that a household of 2.5 people would divert about one-third of a single acre foot per year for in-house uses, including drinking, cleaning, and toilet operation.
+In terms of the water used in a housing development, it is estimated that a household of 2.5 people would divert about one-third of a single acre-foot per year for in-house uses, including drinking, cleaning, and toilet operation.
 In Bozeman, an acre of lawn and garden could be irrigated with 2 acre-feet a year.
 14

 The language in the exemption refers to the amount of water pumped out of the ground.
-But while the use of water is a property right that can be owned by an individual, the same water will be used by many water right holders as it cycles through each use.
+But while the use of water is a property right that can be owned by an individual, the water returned to the system, such as through a septic system, will be used by many water right holders as it cycles through each use.
 When it comes to debating the effect the exemption may have on existing users, the other component is the amount of water consumed.